aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_tuning-procedures-and-functions/gmp_tuning_tunesinglegmp.rst

     -  The options file (if any) can be imported into the AIMMS project using the options dialog box.

-    -  This procedure is only supported by CPLEX and GUROBI.
+    -  This procedure is only supported by CPLEX and Gurobi.

 Example
 -------